The Domestic Advantage

 - Company proximity enables real-time interaction with your R&D team during normal working hours.

 - There is a smaller chance of miscommunication due to language and cultural barriers.

 - The U.S. infrastructure enables rapid raw-material procurement and product delivery.

 - U.S. companies have a shared sense of urgency with regard to deadlines.

-- U.S. companies have a greater appreciation of quality control and documentation requirements.
+- U.S. companies have a greater appreciation of and a longer history with quality control and documentation requirements.